-Amid public outcry, Florida city moves Confederate statute
+After public outcry, Florida city moves Confederate statue

 - Sam Elliott rides again as ‘The Hero’

+City officials are working with historians on an inscription to be placed with the statue which puts the monument “in proper historical perspective,” Lafser said.

-The statue has been in Orlando since 1911.
+The statue has been in Orlando since 1911, and it has been at the park in the heart of downtown Orlando since 1917.

+Other cities in Florida, as well as the nation, have been faced with questions about what to do with Confederate statues in public places.

+City officials in St. Augustine told local media that they’re paying close attention to the national debate because they have two Confederate statues in a plaza near two civil rights statues.
+Last fall, Gainesville residents debated whether to move “Old Joe,” a 112-year-old statue of a Confederate soldier next to a county government building.
+Officials eventually decided it would cost too much to move it.

 Information from: Orlando Sentinel, http://www.orlandosentinel.com/